yzyii/rWarnings/README.md

 /rwarnings prio can be used if you wish to display ONLY spell and abilities in priority.lua.

 Note that server customizations may render this addon to not work for custom mobs or abilities.
-A SimpleLog fork that adds this functionality that may work is located at: https://github.com/yzyii/SimpleLog